cafeibit/Azure-Data-Engineering/readme.md

 ##  <h2 id="section10">Process streaming data with Azure Databricks structured streaming</h2>

 Learn how Structured Streaming helps you process streaming data in real time, and how you can aggregate data over windows of time.
+  * Reading/Writing a Stream
+  * Use sliding windows to aggregate over chunks of data rather than all data.
+  * Apply watermarking to throw away stale old data that you do not have space to keep.
+  * Plot live graphs using display

 Apache Spark Structured Streaming is a fast, scalable, and fault-tolerant stream processing API.
 You can use it to perform analytics on your streaming data in near real time.
 With Structured Streaming, you can use SQL queries to process streaming data in the same way that you would process static data.
 The API continuously increments and updates the final data.

 * Event Hubs and Spark Structured Streaming